 - ORDER NOW

-The benefits of glycolic acid can be quite remarkable because as it boosts your skin’s natural exfoliating process it also helps your skin retain moisture.
-This is important because when acne-prone skin gets too dry the body will overproduce oil to compensate.
-As mentioned above, more oil means a more fertile environment for new acne breakouts.
-Glycolic acid’s extra moisture boost is also a nice counterbalance to the dryness that can sometimes come from using benzoyl peroxide and salicylic acid, two ingredients often found in acne treatments.
+Glycolic acid boosts your skin’s natural exfoliating process and helps your skin retain moisture.
+Why is this important?
+Because when acne-prone skin gets too dry, the body will overproduce oil to compensate.
+More oil means a more fertile environment for new acne breakouts.
+Glycolic acid’s extra moisture boost also counterbalances the dryness that can sometimes come from using benzoyl peroxide and salicylic acid, two ingredients often found in acne treatments.

-Given its potent exfoliating abilities, it should come as no surprise that glycolic acid is one of the anti-acne ingredients in both Proactiv+® 3-Step System and Proactiv® Solution 3-Step System.
+Given its potent exfoliating abilities, it should come as no surprise that glycolic acid is one of the ingredients in both the Proactiv+® 3-Step System and Proactiv® Solution 3-Step System.